 Original Oratory: Contestants should discuss a topic of interest to his or her audience.
 The oratory should be intelligent, original, and interesting.
 Although orations may deal with a specific problem and propose a solution, this is not the only acceptable form of oratory.
 The speech need not offer a solution.
 Presentation should be from memory.
 The maximum time limit is 10 minutes.

-Humorous Interpretation: Contestants will present a cutting from published humorous material (play or prose).
-A manuscript must be used.
+Humorous Interpretation: Contestants will present a cutting from published humorous material.
 The maximum time limit is 10 minutes.